 On a typical day Families Loved Ones and Friends are allowed visits at the residential rehab after the first week of intake.
 Family therapy sessions are also held at the Houghton House addiction center

 Alternatively you can click on the green envelope below and fill in a contact form.
 One of our professional staff members will get back to you, either by phone or via email, this is your choice.
 We will respect your privacy every step of the way.

-Info on our rehabilitation programs includes intensive outpatient program aftercare program and more info on our drug recovery programs addiction center and treatment process.
+Info on our rehabilitation programmes includes intensive outpatient programme aftercare programme and more info on our drug recovery programmes addiction center and treatment process.